Tehila87/stock-prices-prediction-pipeline/README.md

 ## Optimisation

-The pipeline is optimised for clarity, speed, and credibility — not full reproducibility with heavy data.
-A lightweight demo version is included so that all scripts and notebooks can run locally without large datasets.
+The pipeline is optimised for clarity, reproducibility, and credibility.
+To keep the repository lightweight, sample data is provided so the notebook can be executed locally without large downloads.
+Heavy, full-scale datasets are intentionally excluded because some computations and feature-engineering steps are expensive and time-consuming.
-Complementary Python code of a Nsdaq-100 clustering pipeline, scraping and sourcing data pipes via API, EDA notebooks and the complete datasets required to run the code end-to-end, is available on request.
+Complementary Python assets — including a Nasdaq-100 clustering pipeline, API-based scraping/sourcing pipes, exploratory notebooks, and the complete datasets required to run the project end-to-end — are available on request.

 ## Structure